Two Weeks to Decide and Prepare!

 The technician attached several electrodes.
 She then placed a transducer on my chest and moved it around, aiming an ultrasound beam to the heart.
 She did this for maybe fifteen minutes, recording the echoes of sound waves, which the computer converted to images on a monitor.
 I have no idea what it showed, but presumably all was well.

 We were still looking for some things.
-I knew the mall would be crazy, but we went back to our local mall where I found a pair of SoftMoc winter boots that fit well, slipped on and off easily, and were on sale.
+I knew the mall would be crazy, but we still went back to our local mall where I found a pair of SoftMoc winter boots that fit well, slipped on and off easily, and were on sale.
 Since Les would just drop me off and pick me up for chemotherapy, they'd be very useful.
 Bonus: when I went to pay for them, I discovered I had a refund on my account for $30.
 So my boots cost me only $49 plus tax.
 Nice.

 Since Christmas was approaching, we also picked up some Lego for our oldest three grandsons on sale at Toys R Us.